com-480-data-visualization/datavis-project-2022-syrinx/Milestone1.md

 At this stage of the project we are thinking of 5 differents views:
 - ensemble
 - portrait
 - statistical
 - timeline
 - map

 The views are sketched [here](https://github.com/com-480-data-visualization/datavis-project-2022-syrinx/blob/main/milestone_imgs/Sketches%20of%20visualization%20ideas.pdf)

 The ensemble view displays women with icons, filters highlight a subset of icons based on the chosen criteria.
-The portrait view is a closer look at each woman with the information concerning her age, city, etc..
+The portrait view is a closer look at each woman with the information concerning her age, city, etc...
 The statistical view takes into account both women and men with basic statistics.
 The timeline view is the women's data organized by date.
 The map is the women's data organized by place of death.

 From the ensemble view, a click on a specific icon leads to the portrait view.
 In the portrait view a click on a specific attribute (e.g. race) leads back to the ensemble view and highlights the corresponding subset of women.
 A click on the date jumps to the timeline, where women killed around that date can be seen.
 The statistical view has the same filters as the ensemble view.
 The timeline can be to zoomed in or out in the 2018 year, as well as the map.
 The ensemble, portrait and timeline views are thought as tools to honour these women.
 The design takes into account this specificity and only the information related to the victims will be presented in these views.
 Such data as age of the suspect and relation with the victim will be presented in a statistical view to give more insights into the problem.

 ### Exploratory Data Analysis